 Moderators will return all candidate work to the lead centre.

 Moderator reports will be produced for the whole consortium.
 These will be available to download by each member of the consortium from Interchange (see our results report page).
-If a centre had no candidates in the sample, the moderator report will be emailed to them.

 A few exceptions are issued in hard copy.